jjkirn/Autoruns-Powershell/README.md

 ```

 **Step 4:** Configure Posh-SSH (Windows 10 - Collector)
-Open a PowerShell IDE as an administrator and open the file **CreateLinuxCred.ps1**.
-Under “Debug” select “Run/Continue – F5”.
+Open a PowerShell IDE as an administrator and open the file <b>CreateLinuxCred.ps1</b>.
+Under <b>“Debug”</b> select <b>“Run/Continue – F5”</b>.
 You should see a pop-up dialog box as shown below:
 ![posh_ssh](images/posh_ssh.png)

-Enter your Ubuntu MySQL host username and password and the script will save the results at **“C:\cred.xml” **.
+Enter your Ubuntu MySQL host username and password and the script will save the results at <b>“C:\cred.xml” </b>.
 This credential will be used by several of the PowerShell scripts to transfer files to the Ubuntu host from the Windows 10 Collector.

 ## Appendix G – List of PowerShell Scripts Used
 The below scripts only need to be installed on the Windows 10 Collector host at <b>"C:\ar_scripts\\"</b>